phalcon-orphanage/docs/en/api/phalcon_storage.md

 ```php
 public function set( string $key, mixed $value, mixed $ttl = null ): bool;
 ```
-Stores data in the adapter
+Stores data in the adapter.
+If no ttl is given, the default value will be used (3600s at the moment).